NFTY: Music

-In NFTY's early years, traditional Jewish and Yiddish melodies and spirituals such as "Elijah Rock" were common.
-In the 1950s, high school aged students sang songs composed by Hy Zaret and Lou Singer, such as "Close Your Eyes and Point Your Finger" and "It Could Be a Wonderful World," in order to promote social consciousness in young people, and learned the dance steps and music popular on Israeli kibbutzim at the time, such as the water dance ("Mayim Mayim").
+In its early years, NFTY incorporated traditional Jewish and Yiddish melodies, as well as African American spirituals such as “Elijah Rock.”
+During the 1950s, high school–aged participants sang songs composed by Hy Zaret and Lou Singer, including “Close Your Eyes and Point Your Finger” and “It Could Be a Wonderful World,” which were intended to promote social consciousness among youth.
+Participants also learned Israeli folk dances popular on kibbutzim at the time, such as the water dance “Mayim Mayim.”

-In the 1960s, folk music became dominant with guitar playing teenaged song leaders leading youth in Pete Seeger, Peter, Paul & Mary, and Bob Dylan songs, among others, as well as original compositions not usually recorded for posterity.
-Following the Six-Day War in Israel, a surge of Zionism in Jewish life pushed Hebrew, Israeli, Chasidic, and liturgically based songs to the forefront.
-The "Mi Chamocha" hymn, for example, was set by NFTY participants to the melody of Bob Marley's "Redemption Song."
-Similarly, the traditional "Adon Olam" can be set to nearly any melody for any situation.
+In the 1960s, folk music became the dominant style at NFTY events.
+Teenaged song leaders often played guitar and led groups in songs by artists such as Pete Seeger, Peter, Paul and Mary, and Bob Dylan, alongside original compositions that were typically not recorded.
+Following the 1967 Six-Day War, an increase in Zionist sentiment in Jewish communities led to the prominence of Hebrew, Israeli, Chasidic, and liturgical music.
+For example, NFTY participants adapted the prayer “Mi Chamocha” to the melody of Bob Marley’s “Redemption Song.”
+The hymn “Adon Olam” was also frequently set to a variety of secular melodies to suit different occasions.

-In 1968, Michael Isaacson introduced a NFTY Folk Service at the Kutz Camp demonstrating the growing trend of participatory, informal, mixed Hebrew/English services and song sessions that have remained the hallmark of a NFTY service.
-This style of American-born Jewish music came to be known as "American Nusach".
-The first NFTY album, Songs NFTY Sings was produced at the then-UAHC Kutz Camp.
-It contained eight contemporary Jewish folk pieces and 10 songs from Isaacson's Folk Service.
-The album, produced by Loui Dobin, now the director of Greene Family Camp, was quickly followed by 5 more albums: Shiru Shir Chadash (1973), Ten Shabbat V'Ten Shalom (Give Us Sabbath and Give Us Peace) (1974), Eit Hazmir, The Time of Singing (1977), and nfty at 40: this is very good (1980).
-In 1989, Fifty Years in the Making 1939–1989 was released with new music and retrospective hits.
-The 7 albums are often also referred to as NFTY I, NFTY II, NFTY III, and so on.
-In 2003 all of the original 7 albums were re-released on compact disc in a 5-disc set The Complete NFTY Recordings 1972–1989.
+In 1968, composer Michael Isaacson introduced the NFTY Folk Service at the Kutz Camp, reflecting a shift toward participatory, informal, and bilingual (Hebrew and English) worship and song sessions.
+This style of music became known as “American Nusach,” a term used to describe a distinctively American approach to Jewish liturgical music.

+NFTY’s first album, Songs NFTY Sings, was produced at the Union of American Hebrew Congregations’ (UAHC) Kutz Camp.
+It featured eight contemporary Jewish folk songs and ten selections from Isaacson’s Folk Service.
+Produced by Loui Dobin (later director of Greene Family Camp), it was followed by several additional albums, including Shiru Shir Chadash (1973), Ten Shabbat V’Ten Shalom (1974), Eit Hazmir: The Time of Singing (1977), NFTY at 40: This Is Very Good (1980), and Fifty Years in the Making: 1939–1989 (1989), which included both new music and retrospective selections.
+These albums are often referred to as NFTY I through NFTY VII.
+In 2003, all seven were remastered and released as a five-disc set titled The Complete NFTY Recordings: 1972–1989.

-Beginning in 2006 NFTY has released the Ruach compilation album series at biannual conventions, featuring contemporary Jewish artists on CD, many of them former NFTYites themselves: Ruach 5761, Ruach 5763, Ruach 5765 (featuring music from and about Israel), Ruach 5767, Ruach 5769, Ruach 5771, and Ruach 5773.
-The series transitioned to a digital-only format in 2015.
-Ruach 5775 was released digitally at NFTY Convention 2015 and Ruach 5777 was released digitally at NFTY Convention 2017.
+Since 2006, NFTY has released the Ruach compilation series at its biennial conventions.
+The albums feature contemporary Jewish musicians, many of whom are former NFTY members.
+Releases include Ruach 5761, Ruach 5763, Ruach 5765 (focused on music about and from Israel), Ruach 5767, Ruach 5769, Ruach 5771, and Ruach 5773.
+Beginning in 2015, the series transitioned to a digital-only format, with Ruach 5775 released at NFTY Convention 2015 and Ruach 5777 at Convention 2017.